hannahhccole/writ40363-portfolio/projects/project4-zed/README.md

 **Who it's for:** This application is designed for theatre students, actors, and performers who need a simple, organized way to track their growing repertoire without the complexity of spreadsheets or paper lists.

-**Why I chose to build it:** As a theatre student myself, I often struggle to remember which pieces I've prepared and where I've used them.
-I wanted to create a practical tool that I could actually use while also challenging myself to implement features like localStorage for data persistence, dynamic DOM manipulation, and modal-based user interfaces—all techniques that build upon what I learned in Projects 1-3.
+**Why I chose to build it:** As a theatre student, I often struggle to remember which pieces I've prepared and where I've used them.
+I wanted to create a practical tool that I could actually use in my day to day life.

 ## Technologies Used
 - VS Code
 - GitHub

 ### Core Technologies
-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (ES6+)
+- JavaScript

 ### APIs & Libraries
 - N/A